wp-plugins/wpguards/readme.txt

 == Upgrade Notice ==

-= 1.2.2 =
+= 1.2.4 =
-Fixed minor and major bugs
+Fixed minor and major bugs with IWP and styles

 = 1.2.0 =
 Improved security